kelu22/eShop/README.md

-# eShop
+# ABSTRACT

-Final project for ITMD 510
+E-commerce platform project, using MySQL to store the data and JAVAFX for developing the GUI.